VMFormer: End-to-End Video Matting with Transformer: Conclusion

 \section{Conclusion}

-In this paper, we propose VMFormer: an end-to-end transformer-based method for video matting, which uses self-attention in transformer encoder to model global integration of feature sequences.
-It leverages cross-attention in transformer decoder to model interactions between whole feature sequences and queries as query modeling.
-We further build long-range query-based temporal modeling~(LQTM) and short-range feature-based temporal modeling~(SFTM) to encode abundant temporal information for better temporal consistency of predictions.
-Extensive experiments show that VMFormer outperforms previous CNN-based methods and robust performance on composited benchmarks.
-For the future work, extending the length of training samples and reduce the temporal inconsistency are the most important next steps for VMFormer.
+In this paper, we propose VMFormer: an end-to-end transformer-based method for video matting, which uses self-attention in the transformer encoder to model the global integration of feature sequences.
+It leverages cross-attention in the transformer decoder to model interactions between whole feature sequences and queries as query modeling.
+We further build a long-range query-based temporal modeling~(LQTM) module and a short-range feature-based temporal modeling~(SFTM) module to encode temporal information for better predictions of alpha mattes.
+Extensive experiments show that VMFormer outperforms previous CNN-based methods and has robust performance on other benchmarks with comparable real-time inference speeds.